AN OPPORTUNITY ARISES FOR YOU to share with someone (using words) the Gospel of Jesus Christ. What do you say?

 Bread from heaven

-A year or two earlier, Jesus performed one of the most well-known of all his miracles: he fed five thousand people with only five small loaves and two small fish.
-Incredibly, there were twelve basketfuls of broken pieces left over.
-The diners at Jesus’ impromptu outdoor eatery were so impressed that they wanted to make him their king.
-But that wasn’t what Jesus wanted—at least, not on their terms—so he made himself scarce.
+A year or two earlier, Jesus performed one of the most well-known of all His miracles: He fed five thousand people with only five small loaves and two small fish.
+Incredibly, there were twelve basketfuls of broken pieces left over (John 6:1-14).
+The diners at Jesus’ impromptu outdoor eatery were so impressed that they wanted to make Him their king.
+But that wasn’t what Jesus wanted—at least, not on their terms—so He made Himself scarce.

-His solitude didn’t last long; the people found him next day on the other side of the lake.
-They challenged him to explain how he had got there so quickly without a boat, but he issued them with a challenge of his own: Don’t concern yourselves with worldly bread that goes stale and cannot save you from death; seek bread from heaven that endures to eternal life.
-I, the Son of Man, can give you this bread.
-It was a claim they found easy to believe; they were still being sustained by the ‘bread from heaven’ that Jesus had given them the day before.
+His solitude didn’t last long; the people found Him next day on the other side of the lake.
+They challenged Him to explain how He had got there so quickly without a boat, but He issued them with a challenge of His own: Don’t concern yourselves with worldly bread that goes stale and cannot save you from death; seek bread from heaven that endures to eternal life.
+I, the Son of Man, can give you this bread (John 6:27).
+It was a claim they found easy to believe (John 6:34); they were still being sustained by the ‘bread from heaven’ that Jesus had given them the day before.

 But belief in Jesus was about to get harder.
-The reason he could give them true bread from heaven was simple: he was that bread.
-Jesus himself had come down from heaven for the sake of sinners.
-‘Whoever eats this bread will live forever,’ he declared.
-‘This bread is my flesh, which I will give for the life of the world.’
+The reason He could give them true bread from heaven was simple: He was that bread.
+Jesus Himself had come down from heaven for the sake of sinners.
+‘Whoever eats this bread will live forever,’ He declared.
+‘This bread is My flesh, which I will give for the life of the world’ (John 6:51).

 You could see their faces dropping.
-Though Jesus was a proven miracle-worker, he was unmistakably a human being.
+Though Jesus was a proven miracle-worker, He was unmistakably a human being.
 What human being comes from heaven?
-Who did this man think he was?
-And as for eating his flesh in order to live forever, was he crazy?
+Who did this man think He was?
+And as for eating His flesh in order to live forever, was He crazy?
 ‘This is a hard teaching,’ the people grumbled.
 ‘Who can accept it?’
+(John 6:60).

 Dead and alive

-Early on Sunday morning, a grieving Mary Magdalene visited Jesus’ grave and was distressed to see that the stone covering the entrance had been rolled away.
+Early on Sunday morning, a grieving Mary Magdalene visited Jesus’ grave and was distressed to see that the stone covering the entrance had been rolled away (John 20:1).
 She looked into the tomb and saw two angels sitting where the body had been laid.
 They asked her why she was crying, and then a man behind her (whom she presumed was the gardener) asked her the same question.
-She turned around to ask him if he had taken her Lord away, but when he spoke her name she realised who he was.
-‘Rabboni!’ (‘Teacher,’ a title of great honour), she cried, apparently clasping onto him in worship.
-‘Do not hold on to me,’ Jesus said to her gently, ‘for I have not yet ascended to the Father.
-Go instead to my brothers and tell them, “I am ascending to my Father and your Father, to my God and your God.”’
+She turned around to ask Him if He had taken her Lord away, but when He spoke her name she realised who He was.
+‘Rabboni!’—‘Teacher’ (John 20:16), a title of great honour—she cried, apparently clasping onto Him in worship.
+‘Do not hold on to Me,’ Jesus said to her gently, ‘for I have not yet ascended to the Father.
+Go instead to My brothers and tell them, “I am ascending to My Father and your Father, to My God and your God”’ (John 20:17).

 Mary was overjoyed to be looking into Jesus’ eyes again.
-She had thought she’d lost him forever, but there he was in front of her—alive and breathing and looking back at her, no doubt with a smile, perhaps a laugh.
-Yet there was an earnestness about the way he had spoken of his coming ascension.
-‘Please understand, Mary,’ he had seemed to be saying, ‘that I need to keep myself for my Father.
-He must be the first to embrace me, for he is the one who sent me.’
-The night before his death, Jesus had prayed, ‘Father, glorify me in your presence with the glory I had with you before the world began.’
-He and his Father had always been one, and they were still one (John 10:30,38; 14:9-11; 17:11,22) even though He had ‘left home.’
-Yet he was looking forward to reprising the heavenly oneness that they had enjoyed in ages past.
-He would feel a sense of urgency about his return home until it was completed.
+She had thought she’d lost Him forever, but there He was in front of her—alive and breathing and looking back at her, no doubt with a smile, perhaps a laugh.
+Yet there was an earnestness about the way He had spoken of His coming ascension.
+‘Please understand, Mary,’ He had seemed to be saying, ‘that I need to keep Myself for My Father.
+He must be the first to embrace Me, for He is the one who sent Me.’
+The night before His death, Jesus had prayed, ‘Father, glorify Me in Your presence with the glory I had with You before the world began’ (John 17:5).
+He and His Father had always been one, and they were still one (John 10:30,38; 14:9-11; 17:11,22) even though He had ‘left home.’
+Yet He was looking forward to reprising the heavenly oneness that they had enjoyed in ages past.
+He would feel a sense of urgency about His return home until it was completed.

-The same day, Jesus appeared to two of his disciples on the road to Emmaus and then to Peter (Luke 24:34; 1 Corinthians 15:5).
-That evening, He paid a visit to his gathered disciples as they cowered behind a locked door (Luke 24:36-49; John 20:19-23; Mark 16:14).
-They reacted with fear, thinking he was a ghost.
-‘Why are you troubled,’ he asked them, ‘and why do doubts rise in your minds?
-Look at my hands and my feet.
-It is I myself!
-Touch me and see; a ghost does not have flesh and bones, as you see I have.’
-His words reassured them that he was their familiar human friend; he even ate food in front of them.
+The same day, Jesus appeared to two of His disciples on the road to Emmaus (Luke 24:13-3) and then to Peter (Luke 24:34; 1 Corinthians 15:5).
+That evening, He paid a visit to His gathered disciples as they cowered behind a locked door (Luke 24:36-49; John 20:19-23; Mark 16:14).
+They reacted with fear, thinking He was a ghost.
+‘Why are you troubled (Luke 24:38-39),’ He asked them, ‘and why do doubts rise in your minds?
+Look at My hands and My feet.
+It is I Myself!
+Touch Me and see; a ghost does not have flesh and bones, as you see I have’ (Luke 24:38-39).
+His words reassured them that He was their familiar human Friend; He even ate food in front of them (Luke 24:43).
 A series of further appearances (John 20:26-29; 21:4-14; Acts 1:3-8; 1 Corinthians 15:5-7) added further credibility to the claim that Jesus, the very human Son of Man, had been raised from the dead.

-The disciples were aware that Jesus would soon be returning to God.1 Forty days after his resurrection, it happened:
+The disciples were aware that Jesus would soon be returning to God.1 Forty days after His resurrection (Acts 1:3), it happened:

-When he had led them out to the vicinity of Bethany, he lifted up his hands and blessed them.
-While he was blessing them, he left them and was taken up into heaven… He was taken up before their very eyes, and a cloud hid him from their sight.
+When He had led them out to the vicinity of Bethany, He lifted up His hands and blessed them.
+While He was blessing them, He left them and was taken up into heaven… He was taken up before their very eyes, and a cloud hid Him from their sight.
 They were looking intently up into the sky as He was going… (Luke 24:50-51; Acts 1:9-10; see also Mark 16:19)

 Without warning, two men dressed in white were standing beside them.
 ‘Men of Galilee,’ they said, ‘why do you stand here looking into the sky?
-This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven.’
+This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen Him go into heaven’ (Acts 1:11).

 With that, the penny dropped.
-Jesus had indeed come from heaven as he had claimed, for he had been received back there.2 Many had dismissed him as a failed wannabe, a scoundrel, a stench in God’s nostrils; even some of the disciples had given up on him.
-Now, though, they knew he had been sent by God.
-And since he had been received back into heaven, they knew he was righteous.
+Jesus had indeed come from heaven as He had claimed, for He had been received back there.2 Many had dismissed Him as a failed wannabe, a scoundrel, a stench in God’s nostrils; even some of the disciples had given up on Him (Luke 24:21).
+Now, though, they knew He had been sent by God.
+And since He had been received back into heaven, they knew He was righteous.
 This was wonderful news, for it meant all believers were righteous too.
-Jesus hadn’t ascended into heaven simply on his own behalf; he had done so as the ordained representative of humanity.
-We were seated with him in the heavenly realms, sharing forever in his righteousness and in his unity with the Father.
+Jesus hadn’t ascended into heaven simply on His own behalf; He had done so as the ordained representative of humanity.
+We were seated with Him in the heavenly realms (Ephesians 2:6), sharing forever in His righteousness and in His unity with the Father.